California Soul: Chart performance

 Both the 5th Dimension's version and the Gaye-Terrell version were modest chart hits.
-The 5th Dimension's performed better, reaching number 25 on the pop singles chart.
-Marvin and Tammi's cover was the B-side of "The Onion Song".
+The recording by the 5th Dimension performed better, reaching number 25 on the pop singles chart.
+Gaye and Terrell's cover was the B-side of "The Onion Song".
 The duo's version of "California Soul" reached number 50 pop but never charted on the US R&B chart.
 The duet was released after Terrell's death from a brain tumor in March 1970.